tassia/UNIX-W25-Lab8/I-true-and-false.md

 14. User configuration is stored in the file ~/.gitconfig
 15. A new branch is a full copy of the repository
 16. By default, every process has a nice value of 0.
+17. You should always commit before switching branches to avoid losing untracked changes.
+18. chmod 777 grants all permissions to all users on a file.
+19. A hard link and a symbolic link are the same thing in Linux.
+20. In Linux, the ps command shows a list of active processes.